 This drink is called café con leche in Spain, and milchkaffe in Germany.
 Despite the simple appearance, the dark rich flavors are enough to transport you to a street of Paris when you take a sip.

-If you thought I have described to you about every possible way of jazzing up a shot of espresso, think again.
+If you thought I have described to you every possible way of jazzing up a shot of espresso, think again.

 Meet Breve, yet another drink that uses espresso and a dairy product.
 Breve translates to short in Italian, which means this drink is small in portion.